Categories

 Eyes Wide Shut is Stanley Kubrick’s last film and one of his most difficult to understand.
 Viewers will likely finish the film with major questions about key events.
 Who was the woman at the ritual?
 Who was the man in the grey mask?
 What was the meaning of the film’s unusual narrative?
 What was real, and what was a dream?

-The action of Eyes Wide Shut begins when Bill Harford’s (Tom Cruise) wife, Alice (Nicole Kidman), makes a confession that rattles him.
-She shares that, in the early years of their marriage, she found herself fantasizing uncontrollably about a naval officer.
-Since this precipitates such discomfort in Bill, many have concluded that the subject of the movie is sexual jealousy.
-Jealousy, however, doesn’t quite fit Bill’s behavior.
-A jealous husband, upon hearing Alice’s confession, would likely have increased his oversight of her out of suspicion.
-Bill, on the other hand, leaves the house for long periods to go on adventures of his own.
+The action of Eyes Wide Shut begins when Bill Harford’s (Tom Cruise) wife, Alice (Nicole Kidman), shares that, in the early years of their marriage, she fantasized uncontrollably about a naval officer that she saw in passing but never met.
+The confession rattles Bill—so much that many analysts have concluded that the subject of the movie is sexual jealousy.

-These minor episodes, however, are only thematic openers to the famous “orgy” sequence, in which Bill manages to gain admission to an event that features masked men and women having sex in bizarre, ritualistic fashion.
+These minor episodes, though, are only thematic openers to the famous “orgy” sequence, in which Bill manages to gain admission to an event that features masked men and women having sex in bizarre, ritualistic fashion.

 First, I’ll focus on Kubrick’s use of color in the two scenes.
 The Ziegler party is lit by Christmas lights, multicolored and decorative.
 The orgy scene, on the other hand, features darker lighting and emphasizes red and blue.